 Warren has made education a top priority in the legislature, and has delivered record funding for K-12 education every year he has been in Harrisburg.
 He helped lead the fight for historic public pension reform that will help save taxpayers billions of dollars in the long-term, as well as help local schools deal with ever-rising pension costs.
 He is also active in the effort to continue building southeast Pennsylvania as a leader in the bio-technology, life sciences, and technology industries.
 Thanks to his work to promote and grow the life sciences industry, which provides jobs to thousands of local residents, Warren was named State Official of the Year by Pennsylvania Bio in 2014.

-Warren and Meg are the proud parents of two children who attend Tredyffrin-Easttown public schools.
+Warren is the proud father of two children who attend Tredyffrin-Easttown public schools.